skrigel/airi-chatbot-class/README.md

 # AI Risk Chatbot Repository Notice

 Note: This repository has been moved to a new location.
-Further development and updates are now maintained in the forked repository:
+Further development and updates are now maintained by us in the forked repository:

 Visit Here [https://github.com/davidturturean/airi-chatbot-class]